stewpend0us/csim2/README.md

 The calcSystemOutput makes the connection from the contained blocks output to the blockSystem output.

 All of this sounds complex but it's not really.
-Here's a diagram of the two functions:
+Here's a diagram of the two functions and the contained blocks:

                  ________________________________________
                 |      ___________                       |